salt-bevy/training/lessons/dns_dhcp_pxe/pxe_boot.md

 sudo salt-call network.wol 00-1a-4b-7c-2a-b2 --local
 ```

-If your sending computer's Salt node name were `pizero`...
+If your WoL sending computer's Salt node name were `pizero`...

 ```(bash)
 # on the Salt master...